Anarch157/Dealer/README.txt

    1. config.txt: This file includes bot token, source code url and debug channel id.
    2. db.db: This acts as the database file for the bot, the bot automatically creates this with default values, if not present.
-   3. cookies.txt: This includes youtube cookies in netscape format.
+   3. cookie.txt: This includes youtube cookies in netscape format.